UniversalDependencies/UD_Russian-Taiga/README.md

 # Acknowledgments

-We are grateful to all the contributors to the original open Russian data collections and especially to Tatiana Shavrina (Taiga) and Alena Fenogenova (MorphoRuEval-2017 data set).
+We are grateful to all the contributors to the original open Russian data collections and especially to Tatiana Shavrina (Taiga, GramEval-2020) and Alena Fenogenova (MorphoRuEval-2017).

 ## References